-Brightening and whitening teeth have become the numer one aesthetic concern for many people.
-Teeth whitening treatments with your dentist and over-the-counter products available today are easy to use and can have a noticeable effect on your smile.
+Brightening and whitening teeth have become the number one aesthetic concern for many people.
+Teeth whitening treatments at your dentist's office and over-the-counter products available from the pharmacy are easy to use and can have a noticeable effect on your smile.
 Learn about the four most popular teeth whitening options.

 - Coffee or tea